 A bedroom that you want to feel like a sanctuary?
 A welcoming front door?

 The Feeling of the Room

-Decide if you want the color to go with furniture and decor that’s already in the room or are you starting with a paint color and then building the room around that?
+Decide if you want the color to go with furniture and decor that’s already in the room or are you starting from scratch and a whole room redesign?

 Decide on a color palette for the room.
 The color scheme is made up of the wall paint color, flooring color, furniture color and accent colors (colors of drapery, pillows, area rugs, decor ect.)